humansinstitute/beacon-gateway/README.md

 Common tasks
 - Logout/clear session: delete the `SESSION_DIR` (default `.wwebjs_auth`) and restart.
-- Run headful browser for debugging: `HEADLESS=false bun run src/index.js`
+- Run headful browser for debugging: set `HEADLESS=false` when running `src/start.ts`

 Caveats
 - Puppeteer downloads Chromium on first install; this can take a few minutes.
-- This is a minimal gateway; harden and monitor for production use (health checks, retries, metrics, storage for logs, etc.).
+- This project uses a modular runtime under `src/start.ts`; harden and monitor for production use (health checks, retries, metrics, storage for logs, etc.).

 Troubleshooting
 - Repeated `Client disconnected: LOGOUT`: